 One of the most important decisions a parent can make is choosing an organic kids mattress.
 Sleep is critical to your child’s health and well-being, and since kids spend more than one third of their lives in direct exposure to their mattress materials it’s crucial to their health that those mattress materials be safe, organic and non-toxic.

-A safe, non-toxic mattress has everything to do with whether they sleep well or not.
+A safe, non-toxic mattress can determine whether your child sleeps well or not.
 Kids are more vulnerable to the toxins in mattresses since their fragile organ and elimination systems are developing and they can’t easily detoxify.
 During sleep, children’s bodies work to recover from the accumulation of toxins and stress from their day.
 The cells attempt to regenerate and the body tries to eliminate toxins.
 The last thing you want to do is introduce more toxins from your child’s mattress.

 The way to ensure a non-toxic sleep environment is to avoid polyurethane foam, memory foam and other synthetic materials.
 Also avoid mattresses with fire retardants.
 Your kids need a mattress with good quality organic, non-toxic materials.